nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 	npm install -g less grunt-cli grunt-init prettier

 After that, you can treat yourself to a cup of coffee because you now have the basic tools for working like the NPR Visuals team.
-Next up we'll be getting into the nitty gritty of working with the template, including things like [GitHub](https://help.github.com/articles/set-up-git) and [Amazon Web Services](http://aws.amazon.com/).
+Next we'll set up [GitHub](https://help.github.com/articles/set-up-git).
 ## Chapter 4: Configure git

 ### Set up SSH for Github